turingschool/try-turing/_posts/1000-01-31-twitter-project-part-2.markdown

   <div class="card-content white-text">
     <span class="card-title black-text"><b>Try it: Reading Timelines Using Optional Arguments</b></span>
     <p>
       By default, our program only prints out the 20 most recent tweets.
-The <span class="command">user_timeline</span> method can take another optional argument.
+The `user_timeline` method can take another optional argument.
 If we wanted the 50 most recent tweets, we could do this:
       <div class="output">
         client.user_timeline("turingschool", count: 50).each do |tweet|
           puts tweet.text